xdrip/xdrip_docs/docs/index.md

 - **Use xDrip+ at your own risk, and do not use the information or code to make medical decisions.**
 - Use of [code from github.com](https://github.com/NightscoutFoundation/xDrip) is without warranty or formal support of any kind.
 Please review the repository’s [LICENSE](https://github.com/NightscoutFoundation/xDrip/blob/master/LICENSE) for details.
-- All product and company names, trademarks, servicemarks, registered trademarks, and registered servicemarks are the property of their respective holders.
+- All product and company names, trademarks, service marks, registered trademarks, and registered service marks are the property of their respective holders.

-**Please note:** this project has no association with and is not endorsed by: Abbott Laboratories, Aidex, Ascenia, Companion Medical, Dexcom, Medtronic, Lifescan, Medtrum, Pendiq, Roche, Senseonics, Sibionics, GlucoRx.
+**Please note:** this project has no association with and is not endorsed by: Abbott Laboratories, Aidex, Ascenia, i-Sens, Companion Medical, Dexcom, Medtronic, Lifescan, Medtrum, Pendiq, Roche, Senseonics, Sibionics, GlucoRx.